ColmKeyes/DEM-Generation-and-Inteferomatric-Analysis-of-Behabane-Bog/README.md

 This project aims to analyze displacement of an active bog between Sept 2015 and Sept 2020.

 Sept 2015 Data:
-Inlination Angle North Eastern Rep. of Ireland.
+Inclination Angle North Eastern Rep. of Ireland.
 ![](InclinationAngle_NE_ROI.jpg)

 Digital Elevation Map North Eastern Rep. of Ireland.